 Click the drop down arrow underneath the Julian variation.

-On the drop down list, scroll down to find spherical, and click it.
+On the drop down list, scroll down to find spherical, and click it stick with this.

 Alongside the name, you will need to click the button shown above to make it a post variation.